guanshiyin28/Tugas-Praktikum-Lab/README.md

 # Tugas Praktikum Lab UPB

-[What is Tugas Praktikum Lab UPB]
+Tugas Praktikum Lab UPB is a series of practical assignments designed for students of Universitas Pelita Bangsa to enhance their understanding and skills in various subjects through hands-on experience.

 <hr><br>

 ## Purpose of This Repository

-[Purpose of this repository explain]
+This repository serves as a central location for students to access, submit, and review their practical assignments for the Tugas Praktikum Lab UPB course.

 <hr><br>